maniospas/pySynthesis/README.md

 python synth.py "pagerank with symmetric normalization" examples/example.py --explain --show-known
 ```

-:warning: The `--explain` option could introduce erroneous synthesis outcome
+:warning: The `--explain` option could introduce erroneous synthesis outcomes
 if the same code block is added more than one time to the synthesized program
 (this should happen only rarely and typically means that specifications were
 misunderstood).

 ## Benchmarks
 Benchmarks additionally depend on the *tqdm,numpy,matplotlib* libraries.
-After installing these libraries, the running time measurements of our
+After installing these, the running time measurements of our
-paper can be replicated by running the scripts:
+paper can be replicated by the scripts:
 - `benchmark_specification_complexity.py`
 to analyse how synthesis time scales with user specification complexity
 - `benchmark_corpus_complexity.py`